Use the Tab and Up, Down arrow keys to select menu items.

 Elsie Locke Building Rm 608

-English, Chinese (Mandarin)
+English, Chinese (Mandarin), French

 Anne-Marie researches Chinese domestic and foreign politics and polar politics.
-She is editor-in-chief of The Polar Journal, and has published ten books and more than forty scholarly papers on a range of issues including China’s strategic interests in the Arctic and Antarctic, China’s modernised propaganda system, New Zealand-China relations, NZ foreign policy and competing foreign policy interests in Antarctica.
+She is editor-in-chief of The Polar Journal, and has published ten books and fifty-five scholarly papers on a range of issues including China’s strategic interests in the Arctic and Antarctic, China’s modernised propaganda system, New Zealand-China relations, NZ foreign policy and competing foreign policy interests in Antarctica.
 She is a fluent Mandarin speaker with dual majors in Chinese, Political Science and International Relations.
 At Auckland University she studied with John Minford and at Australian National University her doctoral supervisors were Geremie R. Barmé and W.J.F Jenner.
 All three instilled in her an acute ear for the political use of language and a deep respect for primary sources.Anne-Marie is a Global Fellow at the Woodrow Wilson Centre in Washington DC, a non-resident Senior Fellow at the China Policy Institute at the University of Nottingham, and a member of the Council on Security Cooperation in the Asia-Pacific.
 In 2014 she was appointed to a two-year term on the World Economic Forum's Global Action Council on the Arctic.
 Her recent publications include: Marketing Dictatorship: Propaganda and Thought Work in Contemporary China (Rowman and Littlefield, 2008), China's Thought Management (Routledge, 2012), The Emerging Politics of Antarctica (Routledge, 2013) and China as a Polar Great Power (Cambridge University Press and Wilson Press, 2017)